UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 The model you are currently training will appear in this overview.
 By clicking on the button **"Toggle versions"** you can view all currently finished training epochs as well.
 You will be notified once the training has finished.

 #### Step 3: Re-run layout segmentation evaluate your fine-tuned model
 After the training has finished your fine-tuned layout segmentaton model becomes available for testing.
-This step helps identifiying if the fine-tuned model produces better results than the previously used base model.
+This step helps identifying if the fine-tuned model produces better results than the previously used base model.

 1. Switch back to your document and click on the **"Images"** tab.
 2. Select one or more pages to test your fine-tuned model on.